 Morphose supports withdrawal to multiple destinations at once.
 For example, Alice can deposit 3 BNB, and using the same note she can send Bob, Jason, and Sally 1 BNB each in consecutive withdrawals.
 Other solutions would need 3 deposits and 3 withdrawals.

-Morphose has MORPH token only on Binance Smart Chain with a maximum supply of 100K with a circulating supply of 49500.
-There are 2 uses of MORPH token:
+Morphose has MORPH token only on Binance Smart Chain with a maximum supply of 100K and a circulating supply of 54K.
+MORPH is being used in the protocol for the below purposes:

 Voting: for governance proposals on Snapshot.